ArashLab/CAP/README.md

 You describe the analysis `--->>>` CAP executes the analysis

 The isolation between the description and the execution of the analysis simplifies maintenance of the analysis pipeline.
-Furthermore, it opens the path to Cohort Analysis as a Service (CAS) in the future.
+Furthermore, it opens the path to Cohort Analysis as a Service (CAS) to appear in the future.
 ## What is Genomic Cohort Analysis
-Simpley, a genomic cohort is a massive table of thousands of samples (i.e. humans) and tens of millons of features (genomic variants).
-There are clinical attributes for each sample such as ethnicity and gender and genomic attributes for each variant such as if the variant located in a gene or affect a protein structure.
+A genomic cohort is a massive table of thousands of samples (i.e. humans) and tens of millons of features (genomic variants).
+There are clinical attributes for each sample such as ethnicity and gender, and genomic attributes for each variant such as if the variant located in a gene or affect a protein structure.

-And here is where the analysis begins.
-There are endless questions to ask.
+There are endless questions to answer.
 - Can we cluster samples by their genome?
 - What are underlying distributions?
 - Can we compute the risk of a particular disease based on genetic data?